petra1/a_quiz/README.md

 Add more Questens and make the app fully accessible.

-Add a total of 100 questions about WCAG 2.1, 2.2, Level A and AA, as erll as general Web Accessibility.
+Add a total of 100 questions about WCAG 2.1, 2.2, Level A and AA, as well as general Web Accessibility.

 - Basic WCAG Concepts: 2 questions
 - WCAG 2.1 Level A: 13 questions